 - Watch my lecture video, Spring 2024 SOWK 322 - Week 03

 Watch the videos included in the unit resources section; [How the ADA Changed the Built World Crip Camp Netflix](https://youtu.be/5aiFVhXSvgc), Individuals with Disabilities Education Act: 40 Years Later, Ed Roberts: His Words, His Vision

 A-01: Asynchronous Participation and Engagement

-Students are to make at least three replies across any of the four open forums this week.
-Remember, the expectation is to read all of the posts.
-A reply can include another student’s post as long as you contribute something substantial to the discussion.
+Students must make at least three replies across any of the four open forums this week.
+If you are having some back-and-forth discussion in one of the forums, those replies can even be connected to just one of the forums.
+Remember, the expectation is to read all the posts across all the forums.
+A reply can include responding to the forum’s prompts or another student’s post.
+The expectation is that you contribute something substantial to the discussion.
 Be sure to post on two separate days to show engagement.
 The following are the four forums this week: